Storytelling in the Digital Age: Narrative Analysis, Story Craft, and Media Production

 This course provides a good introduction to the arts of storytelling and critical reading, with a specific awareness of the digital media context.
 The skills learned will give students an advantage in any introductory-level humanities college course, from English to Media Studies.
-In addition, the final projects produced by students can be a useful addition to any college admissions portfolio, as examples of creative ability.
+In addition, the final projects produced by students can be a useful addition to any college admissions portfolio as examples of creative ability.
 The course website serves as a showcase for all final projects.

 "This course was academically enriching, and above all, it was fun.
 It was never tedious working on the project or for the course, due to the nature of the course as well as the instructor's approachability and friendliness.
 I would definitely recommend this to all of my friends."

 - Storytelling in the Digital Age student, Summer 2014

 Learn more about your instructor for this course.